sathishvj/optimizing-go-programs/readme.md

 +---------------+
 ```

 All local variables are no more accessible.
-In C this would cause a segmentation fault.
+In C, returning a pointer to a local variable would cause a segmentation fault.

 ```
 // online c editor - https://onlinegdb.com/HySykSJoE